e-comas/e-comas.com/_posts/2023-10-17-how-ecomas-is-becoming-the-most-data-driven-agency-in-the-world.md

 ---
 layout: blog
-title: How eComas is becoming the most data driven agency in the world
+title: How e-Comas is becoming the most data driven agency in the world
 author: Jess Chapman
 date: 2023-10-17T12:42:23.082Z
 excerpt: Data is the key to modern business success.
 That's why, with